-ParaprofessionalPart Time - Berkeley and Alameda After School ProgramsApply By: may 29
+ParaprofessionalPart Time - Berkeley and Alameda After School ProgramsApply By: Open Until Filled

 We are looking for innovative, progressive individuals to instruct and support students in a center-based, community-oriented after-school program for students ages 5-22 with developmental disabilities.
 Staff members will instruct and provide support both on-site and in the community.
 They will lead activities that support the development of life skills such as cooking, money management, social interaction, self-advocacy, travel training, recreational skills and pre-vocational skills.